LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 There are several `CMakeLists.txt` files that must be added in various component directories.
-We try to maintain consistent organization and usage across all Axom components.
+We try to maintain consistent organization and usage across all Axom components to avoid confusion.
 To illustrate, we describe the key contents of the CMakeLists.txt files in the *sidre* Axom component.
 See those files or those in other components for more details.

 Top-level component directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^